-91. Sub-project selection criteria: The project environmental assessment and review framework specifies environmental criteria to avoid or minimize adverse impacts during the identification and finalization of water supply improvement sub-project.
+93. Sub-project selection criteria: The project environmental assessment and review framework specifies environmental criteria to avoid or minimize adverse impacts during the identification and finalization of water supply improvement sub-project.
 Table 8 summarizes site and design considerations as per final design.

-Table 8: Site and Design Considerations to Meet EARF Environmental Criter ria --- -----
+Table 8: Site and Design Considerations to Meet EARF Environmental Criteria

-SI No Components Environmental Selection Guidelines Remarks Overall selection guideline Requisite LCC and ECC to be obtained prior to commencement of works Not present in Rangamati locations in protected areas, including notified reserved forests or biodiversity conservation hotspots (wetlands, national reserves, forest reserves, and sanctuaries).
-Pourashava result in destruction/disturbance to historical and cultural places/values.
-Use of "chance find" procedures in the EMP that include a pre-approved management and conservation approach for materials that may be discovered during project implementation.
-Retain mature roadside trees which are important/valuable or historically -Permit for tree-cutting to be obtained by contractor/sprier to commencement of work -Compensatory plantation for trees removed, plant two new trees for every one that is lost. lost at a rate of 2 trees for every tree cut, in addition to tree plantation as specified in the design, will be implemented by the contractor, who will also maintain the saplings for the duration of his contract. v.
+SL.
+Components Environmental Selection Guidelines Remarks No 0 1 O B guideline i.
+Comply with all requirements of relevant national and local laws, rules, and guidelines. ii.
+Avoid/minimize where possible locations in protected areas, including notified reserved forests or biodiversity conservation hotspots (wetlands, national reserves, forest reserves, and sanctuaries). iii.
+Avoid possible locations that will result in destruction/disturbance to historical and cultural places/values.
+Use of "chance find" procedures in the EMP that include a pre-approved management and conservation approach for materials that may be discovered during project implementation. iv.
+Avoid tree-cutting where possible.
+Retain mature roadside trees which are important/valuable or historically significant.
+If any trees have to be removed, plant two new trees for every obtained by Contractor/sprier to commencement of work -Compensatory plantation for trees lost at a rate of 2 trees for every tree one that is lost. cut, in addition to tree plantation as specified in the design, will be implemented by the Contractor, who will also maintain the saplings for the duration of his Contract. v.
 Ensure all planning and design interventions and decisions are made in consultation with local communities and include women.
-Reflect inputs from public consultation and disclosure for site selection. concerns expressed by public addressed in the IEE. vi.
+Reflect inputs from public consultation and disclosure for site selection. preparation are documented and concerns expressed by public addressed in the IEE. vi.
 Synchronize all road improvement and pipe laying works (to extent possible) to minimize disturbance and optimize use of resources (e.g., water pipes laid prior to road improvements).
-Roads and Drains improvement/ construction i.
+2. Drains i.
 Include the provision of new or improved storm water drainage to remove the increased runoff caused by increasing the road surface area ii.
 Include tree planting alongside roads to provide a natural barrier to noise and visual impacts, and include additional man-made barriers where suitable for public safety.

-92. Land acquisition and resettlement: The proposed roads will be located in public ROWs.
+94. Land acquisition and resettlement: The proposed roads will be located in public ROWs.
 Involuntary resettlement impacts on encroachers along ROWs will be addressed by the resettlement plan prepared for the sub-project as per ADB SPS, 2009 and applicable Bangladesh laws.
-Cutting of trees will not be required as per detailed design.
-This will be reassessed during implementation stage and if cutting of trees will be required, compensatory plantation for trees lost at a rate of 2 trees for every tree cut will be implemented by the contractor, who will also maintain the saplings for the duration of his contract.
+Cutting of trees will not be required as per preliminary design.
+This will be reassessed during detailed design stage and if cutting of trees will be required, compensatory plantation for trees lost at a rate of 2 trees for every tree cut will be implemented by the Contractor, who will also maintain the saplings for the duration of his Contract.

-93. Planning principles and design considerations have been reviewed and incorporated into the site planning process whenever possible.
+95. Planning principles and design considerations have been reviewed and incorporated into the site planning process whenever possible.
 Locations and sitting of the proposed infrastructures were considered to further reduce impacts.
-The sub-project will be in properties held by the Pourashava and access to the sub-project sites is through public ROW and existing roads hence, land acquisition and encroachment on private property will not occur.
+The sub-project will be in properties held by the Pourashava and access to the sub-project sites is through public ROWs and existing roads hence, land acquisition and encroachment on private property will not occur as shown Table 9.